Cedar Valley Christian School

 Cedar Valley Christian School (CVCS) is a private Christian school in Cedar Rapids, Iowa.
 It enrolls approximately 250 students and consists of grades Pre-kindergarten through Twelfth grade.
 The school is co-located with Cedar Valley Bible Church on Cottage Grove Ave just east of Indian Creek.

 CVCS states that their purpose is to assist parents with their biblical responsibility to raise their children in the discipline and instruction of the Lord.
-It is the school's goal to provide academic excellence where fundamental subjects are taught from a biblical viewpoint.
+It is the school's goal to provide fundamental subjects taught from a biblical viewpoint.

 History

 CVCS was founded in 1974 under the direction of the elders of Cedar Valley Bible Church for use as a ministry of the church for students who attended or had parents who attended the church.
 The school started with only 34 students enrolled but has greatly expanded since.
 In 1978, a new wing was added and in 1987, a new gymnasium and set of classrooms was constructed.
 By 1993, the school included grades prekindergarten through 12th grade.
 As of 2015, with the financial support and participation of the church, Cedar Valley Christian School's student population has grown to about 210.
 CVCS has been state accredited after a rigorous self-study in 2014.